Education Abroad FAQs

 Do I need to submit a transcript?

-After you’ve completed your study abroad, you must submit an official transcript in English from your study abroad school.
-If the transcript is issued in a foreign language, you will need to have it translated and submit both the original and official English version for evaluation of transfer credit to the Education Abroad office.
+Students earning transfer credit while studying abroad (i.e., participating in exchange or affiliated partner programs) will need to submit an official transcript in English.
+To be considered official, transcripts need to be sent directly to the Education Abroad office from the host institution/provider.
+If the transcript is issued in a foreign language, you will need to have it translated before submitting both the original and official English version to the Education Abroad office.

 Can I afford to study abroad?